auxesis/visage/README.md

  * view list of comments
  * provide option to shade under graphs - DONE
  * interface to build custom graph profiles
+ * refactor tests to work on hosts other than my laptop